Tackling Provably Hard Representative Selection via Graph Neural Networks: Abstract

 \section{Abstract}

-\emph{Representative selection} (RS) is the problem of finding a small subset of exemplars from an unlabeled dataset, and has numerous applications in summarization, active learning, data compression and many other domains.
-In this paper, we focus on finding representatives that optimize the accuracy of a model trained on the selected representatives.
-We study RS for data represented as \emph{attributed graphs}.
-We develop \emph{\OurModel}, a representation learning-based \textbf{RS} model based on \textbf{G}raph \textbf{N}eural \textbf{N}etworks.
-Empirically, we demonstrate the effectiveness of \OurModel\ on problems with predefined graph structures as well as problems with graphs induced from node feature similarities, by showing that \OurModel\ achieves significant improvements over established baselines that optimize surrogate functions.
-Theoretically, we establish a new hardness result for RS by proving that RS is hard to approximate in polynomial time within any reasonable factor, which implies a significant gap between the optimum solution of widely-used surrogate functions and the actual accuracy of the model, and provides justification for the superiority of representation learning-based approaches such as \OurModel\ over surrogate functions.
+\emph{Representative Selection} (RS) is the problem of finding a small subset of exemplars from a dataset that is representative of the dataset.
+In this paper, we study RS for attributed graphs, and focus on finding representative nodes that optimize the accuracy of a model trained on the selected representatives.
+Theoretically, we establish a new hardness result for RS (in the absence of a graph structure) by proving that a particular, highly practical variant of it (RS for Learning) is hard to approximate in polynomial time within any reasonable factor, which implies a significant potential gap between the optimum solution of widely-used surrogate functions and the actual accuracy of the model.
+We then study the setting where a (homophilous) graph structure is available, or can be constructed, between the data points.
+We show that with an appropriate modeling approach, the presence of such a structure can turn a hard RS (for learning) problem into one that can be effectively solved.
+To this end, we develop \emph{\OurModel}, a representation learning-based \textbf{RS} model based on \textbf{G}raph \textbf{N}eural \textbf{N}etworks.
+Empirically, we demonstrate the effectiveness of \OurModel\ on problems with predefined graph structures as well as problems with graphs induced from node feature similarities, by showing that \OurModel\ achieves significant improvements over established baselines on a suite of eight benchmarks.